zbalkan/zbalkan.github.io/_posts/2026-09-03-wazuhregex.md

 ## Why this is specific to Wazuh 4.x

-The three engines solve somewhat different problems. `OS_Regex` is Wazuh's relatively small C regex implementation. `OS_Match`, based on `sregex`, is closer to a substring-and-anchor matcher than a general regular-expression engine. `PCRE2` provides the richer syntax most people will recognise from modern regex tooling.
+These three engines solve somewhat different problems. `OS_Regex` is Wazuh's relatively small C regex implementation. `OS_Match`, based on `sregex`, is closer to a substring-and-anchor matcher than a general regular-expression engine. `PCRE2` provides the richer syntax most people will recognise from modern regex tooling.
 A literal may behave identically in all three, while grouping, escaping, character classes, anchors and more advanced constructs can behave differently or simply be unavailable in one of them.

 This inconvenience is not new.
 [PCRE support was proposed in 2017](https://github.com/wazuh/wazuh/issues/205), while [issue #7280](https://github.com/wazuh/wazuh/issues/7280) requested combined `OS_Regex` and `OS_Match` testing in 2021.
 Wazuh acknowledged the limitation and opened [#7288](https://github.com/wazuh/wazuh/issues/7288) for `OS_Match` validation.